kacperoreszczuk/binbutton/README.md

 - transpose data matrix or row/column
 - flatten data matrix (sum all columns to one)
 - reverse row order
 - perform operations on two datasets.
 One dataset (called background here) can be saved to separate buffer.
-Then, data in clipboard can be dividedar multiplied by background or it can have background added or subtracted.
-App will try to resolve cases, when background has other dimensions than data (f. eg. when subtracting single column background from 2D data matrix)
+Then, data in clipboard can be divided or multiplied by background or it can have background added to or subtracted from.
+App will try to resolve cases, when background has different dimensions than data (f. eg. when subtracting single column background from 2D data matrix)
 - two text areas user can temporarily paste his data into
 - always-on-top behavior, hides into taskbar when closed
 - support for custom physical keyboard operating via serial port

+App uses Qt 5.15.1 framework under GNU Lesser General Public License (LGPL) version 3.